KevinMarquette/kevinmarquette.github.io/_posts/2017-07-31-Powershell-regex-regular-expression.md

         $message | Should Match '\d\d\d-\d\d-\d\d\d\d'
     }

-When working with Pester is the exception to the rule of not using `[regex]::Escape()`.
+When with Pester is the exception to the rule of not using `[regex]::Escape()`.
 Pester does not have a substring match alternative.

     It "contains $subString"{
         $message = Get-Data